 Day 6 - Friday

 After breakfast and before we head to our last cooking class of the week, we'll make a stop at the fresh food market called Stary Kleparz, a centuries-old Krakow's tradition.
 Locals and visitors shop in an unforgettable atmosphere for fresh, traditional Polish food products, which we’ll have an opportunity to taste: breads, cheeses, meats, fruits and vegetables.
-Once we arrive at our cooking class location, we'll meet chef Marek Widomski who will teach us how to prepare a typical three-course Polish meal.
+Once we arrive at our cooking class location, we'll meet local Krakow chef who will teach us how to prepare a typical three-course Polish meal.
 After our cooking class we'll tour the famous Wieliczka Salt Mine, a virtual underground city, with galleries, lakes, chapels and murals – all carved from salt – and a UNESCO World Heritage site.
 After our Wieliczka tour, you are free to enjoy the sights and shops of Krakow on your own.
 Krakow offers a good choice of art, crafts, and souvenirs.
 We recommend Cepelia store, which has a great selection of quality Polish folk handicrafts.
 Our Farewell Dinner will be at Wesele restaurant, serving old Polish and Krakow delicacies and specialties located in the heart of Krakow's Market Square.